dlwas/ServeLite/README.md

 ```
 Method: GET
 Description: Executes a given SQL query across all databases and returns the results.
+This SQL endpoint provides support for SQL joins, allowing you to retrieve data from multiple database tables and combine it into a single result set.
 Parameters: sql (string, required)
 Returns: JSON array of query results, with each row represented as a dictionary.
 Example API Request: GET http://localhost:3000/api/sql?sql=SQL_QUERY